xXxTheDarkprogramerxXx/PS4_Tools/README.md

 ### Class Structure

-The Class Strucutre Might Change in future releases
+The class strucutre might change in future releases

     namespace PS4_Tools
     ├── PS4_Tools                                 /*Some Defualt Methods For the Tools*/